NixOS/nixpkgs/CONTRIBUTING.md

 ### Release notes

-If you removed pkgs or made some major NixOS changes, write about it in the release notes for the next stable release.
-For example `nixos/doc/manual/release-notes/rl-2003.xml`.
+If you removed pkgs or made some major NixOS changes, write about it in the release notes for the next stable release in [`nixos/doc/manual/release-notes`](./nixos/doc/manual/release-notes).

-### File naming and organisation {#sec-organisation}
+### File naming and organisation

 Names of files and directories should be in lowercase, with dashes between words — not in camel case.
 For instance, it should be `all-packages.nix`, not `allPackages.nix` or `AllPackages.nix`.

-### Syntax {#sec-syntax}
+### Syntax

 - Use 2 spaces of indentation per indentation level in Nix expressions, 4 spaces in shell scripts.